 In this section, we look at the various tasks you may have to deal with to complete the end of year process.
-We also look at the benefits and expenses rules on a dedicated page in this section, because if an employer has provided benefits or expenses during a tax year then they must report them by 6 July following the end of the tax year.
+We also look at the benefits and expenses rules on a separate page, because if an employer has provided benefits or expenses during a tax year then they may have to report them by 6 July following the end of the tax year.

 Week 53 payments

 As you approach the end of the tax year, you should think about whether you have any week 53 payment issues.
 See our guidance on choosing a pay period, for more information on this.

 You should send your final Full Payment Submission (FPS) of the tax year (which ends on 5 April) on or before your employees’ last payday of the tax year as normal.
 If you are unable to send your submission on or before the pay date this may be recognised as a late submission although HMRC will usually accept your final FPS until the 19 April (this is the EPS filing deadline also).
 After that date you may not be able to file an FPS and may have to send an Earlier Year Update (EYU).